YiranFit/Trip-Manager/README.md

 # Trip Manager

-Trip manager is a website that allows users to manage their trips.
-With Trip Manager, users can add future trips, manage trip details, mark trips as finished, and delete trips.
-Additionally, Trip manager provides features for checking weather, and finding restaurants and hotels in their travel destinations.
+Trip Manager is a dynamic and user-friendly full stack application built on the powerful Django and React frameworks, with data managed and stored using Postgres database system.
+With Trip Manager, users can manage their trips from start to finish, with features designed to make trip planning easier than ever before.
+Additionally, I integrated two third-party APIs, Google Map API, and Travel Adviser from RapidApi, to provide users with additional features like finding restaurants and hotels at their travel destinations or any other locations.
+These features are designed to enhance the user experience and make trip planning more convenient.

 ### Functionalities

-+ User registration and login: Allow users to register an account and login to the website, or delete their account if needed.
++ User Registration, Login, and Logout: The platform offers secure users’ registration and login/logout functionalities, allowing users to easily access the trips information.

-+ Add feture trips: Users can add information about their future trips, including the destination, dates, and notes(activities planned)
++ Add Future Trips:  Users can add all the essential details of future trips, including the destination, dates, and notes.

-+ Manage trip details: User can edit the details of their trips.
++ Manage Trip Details: Users can easily manage the details of the trips, including adding or deleting restaurants, hotels, and notes.

-+ Mark trips as finsihed: Once a trip is completed, users can mark is as finished to keep track of their travel history.

-+ Delete trips: Users can delete trips that no longer necessary.
++ Delete Trips: Users can delete trips that are no longer necessary.

-+ Check weather, restaurants, and hotels.
++ Find Restaurants and Hotels: Users can search for restaurants and hotels in their travel destinations or any other locations.